 - 13 Queen Square (she stayed here from May to June 1799)

 - 4 Sydney Place (the family lived here for 3 years, from 1801 to 1804)

 - Green Park Buildings (lived here from 1804 to 1805, leaving when her father died)

 - 25 Gay Street (1805-06.
 In straitened circumstances, the family rented rooms rather than a whole house)

-- 7 Trim Street (Jane’s final stay in Bath, from January to July 1806)
+- 7 Trim Street (Austen’s final stay in Bath, from January to July 1806)

-It has since been relocated, but you can still walk the labyrinth in Sydney Gardens.
+The labyrinth is no longer there, but you can still enjoy a walk in Sydney Gardens.
 Just one of many places to follow in Jane Austen’s footsteps in Bath!

 This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.